 With the exception of thermal weeding, control methods may be implemented at any season.
 The best time of year to uproot Broom plants is March and April, when they are flowering and easy to spot but for the most part have not yet produced seed for the current year.
-RoundupPRO® or Triclopyr 4e can be applied in any season but may be most effective in the fall as the plant stores energy for the winter.
+RoundupPRO® or Triclopyr 4e can be applied in any season but may be most effective in the fall when the plant's reserves are depleted by the dry summer.